-The word “chai” simply means tea and may have originated in Persia, or perhaps China.
+The word “chai” simply means tea and may have originated from the “cha” of China.
 However over the years it has become synonymous with a mixture of tea leaves, spices, milk and sweetener that we now know as chai.

 Traditionally in India, chai was an herbal concoction – used in Ayurvedic medicine and adapted with herbs and spices to soothe a particular ailment.
 Black tea only became part of chai after the British began growing tea in India.
 And we made it delicious, adding health giving spices known for their warming, pungent and heating qualities, which serve to balance out the cool, heavy, sweet qualities of cow milk, which is what is traditionally used in chai.
 In fact, I have found that I can tolerate dairy milk in chai, whereas it is not something I drink in other beverages or generally alone, ever.